 Get on the Web!
-Get on the phone!
-Get on the ball!
+Get on the Phone!
+Get on the Ball!

-GET ON THE WEB!
+GET ON THE WEB

 The WWW is an enormous electronic library of federal, state, and private funding resources.
 At Ferris State University, electronic research is currently the most efficient and productive way to identify funding for your work.
 Consult Federal Agency Grant Opportunities, Federal Search Gateways, Michigan Foundation Grantmakers, and Private Resources for direct links to numerous federal and private granting agencies.
 Also, consult with Reference Librarians at FLITE Library for assistance in Internet search strategies.

-GET ON THE PHONE!
+GET ON THE PHONE

 - What projects does this agency like to fund?